Studying abroad is all about planning – and one of the most important things to plan is your budget.

 Accommodation

-You have a few options for accommodation when you study in Perth, each of which has unique costs and features.
+You have a few accommodation options when studying in Perth, each with unique costs and features.

 Self-contained housing that may involve having your own apartment, your own room in a shared apartment, or a shared room in a shared apartment.
 Living and kitchen areas are communal, and your building may also have a games room, movie room or laundromat.